Information and resources to guide you through getting support for your mental health.

 Our information pages will explain the different ways you can get help and support for your mental health.

-We cover topics such as finding support for the first time, CAMHS and being in hospital.
+We cover topics like finding support for the first time, CAMHS and being in hospital.

 Information about the different places you can go for help when you need support for how you're feeling.

-A guide on talking to your doctor about how you're feeling and tips on how to get the most out of your appointment.
+A guide on talking to your doctor about how you're feeling and how your doctor can support you.

 A guide to understanding a mental health diagnosis and how it may affect you.

-Information and resources to support you – whether you're going into hospital as a voluntary patient or you're sectioned.
+Information and resources to support you – whether you're going into hospital as an informal patient or you're sectioned.

 Explains words and phrases that you may hear when getting treatment and support for your mental health.